Place d'Italie: Cultural references

 A fictionalized Place d'Italie was the setting of several lessons in Voix et Images de France, an audio-visual French language instruction method used widely in schools in the 1960s and 1970s.
 Developed by the Centre de Recherche et d'Etude pour la Diffusion du Français (CREDIF) at the Ecole Normale Superieure de Saint-Cloud in France, this method matched lines of prerecorded French dialogue to corresponding projected images of French people and locales to enable students to learn the language by placing it in various visual and conversational contexts.
 The program's fictional characters included Monsieur Thibaut, Madame Thibaut and their children, Catherine and Paul, who all lived at No. 10 Place d'Italie.
 This is a real apartment building with street-level stores in the square (pictured in the insert above), built around the turn of the 20th century in a combination of French Mansard and English Jacobethan architectural styles.

-Singer Céline Dion referenced Place d'Italie in her song "Trois heures vingt", written by Eddy Marnay in 1984 on her "Les oiseaux du bonheur" album.
-In the song, she and her love interest plan on meeting and beginning their happily ever after at 3:20 at Place d'Italie.
+Singer Céline Dion referenced the Place d'Italie in her song Trois heures vingt, written by Eddy Marnay in 1984 on her Les oiseaux du bonheur album.
+In the song, she and her love interest plan on meeting and beginning their happily ever after at 3:20 at the Place d'Italie.